axiom-data-science/portal-docs/overview.rst

 	Ocean gliders are autonomous underwater vehicles used to collect ocean data, including temperature, salinity, conductivity, and other important measures.
 Unlike stationary sensor platforms such as buoys, gliders move through the water column and collect data at different locations over time.

 	.. note::
-		For more information on gliders, see NOAA's `"What is an ocean glider" <https://oceanservice.noaa.gov/facts/ocean-gliders.html>`_ page.
+		For more information on gliders, see NOAA's `-What is an ocean glider- <https://oceanservice.noaa.gov/facts/ocean-gliders.html>`_ page.

 	For more details, please see the :ref:`view-glider-data-how-to` page.